kosli-dev/cli/docs.kosli.com/content/tutorials/get_familiar_with_Kosli.md

          Fingerprint: 2bcabc23b45489fb0885d69a06ba1d648aeda973fae7bb981bafbb884165e514
 ```

-## Step 5: Report what is running in your environment
+## Step 6: Report what is running in your environment

 First, run the artifact:
 ```shell {.command}
 docker-compose up -d
 ```

-You can confirm the container is running:
+Confirm the container is running:

 ```shell {.command}
 docker ps
 ```
 The output should include an entry similar to this:

 ```plaintext {.light-console}
 CONTAINER ID  IMAGE      COMMAND                 CREATED         STATUS         PORTS                  NAMES 6330e545b532  nginx:1.21 "/docker-entrypoint.…"  35 seconds ago  Up 34 seconds  0.0.0.0:8080->80/tcp   quickstart-nginx
 ```

 Report all the docker containers running on your machine to Kosli:

 ```shell {.command}
 kosli snapshot docker quickstart
 ```

 You can confirm this has created an environment snapshot:

 ```shell {.command}
 kosli list snapshots quickstart
 ```